 - Under Cookies and Website Data, choose either Always Block or Allow from websites I visit

-- Under Website Use of Location Services, choose Deny without prompting or Prompt for each website once each day
+- Under Website Use of Location Services, select Deny without prompting or Prompt for each site once each day

 - Tick the box next to Ask Website Not to Track Me

 Finally, let’s remove website data.
 Make sure you close the malicious page before performing this next step.